The universal tangle for spatial reasoning: Final submodels

-For the remainder of the paper, unless stated otherwise, we will be working with a set of formulae $\Sigma$ such that $\Sigma = Cl_{\diamonddot, sub^*, \neg}$.
-Observe that any such set will be finite up to modal equivalence of formulae since in $\sf S4$ there are only finitely many non equivalent modalities and since $\diamonddot$ is an $\sf S4$ modality \cite{Chagrov1997ModalL}.
+For the remainder of the paper, unless stated otherwise, we will be working with a set of formulae $\Sigma$ such that $\Sigma = Cl_{\diamonddot, sub^*, \neg}(\Sigma)$.
+Observe that any finite set $\Sigma_0$ can be extended to a $\Sigma$ with this property that is finite up to modal equivalence of formulae since in $\sf S4$ there are only finitely many non equivalent modalities and $\diamonddot$ is an $\sf S4$ modality \cite{Chagrov1997ModalL}.